MasterMedo/daily-expense-manager/README_deadline.md

 ### how much money is spent daily?

-instead of just summing the amount of money for each day, it is benificial to extract the information which city belongs to which day. doing things this way will already have the data prepared for doing a little bit of computer science predicting the future expenses later on.
+instead of just summing the amount of money for each day, it is benificial if we extract the information which city belongs to which day. doing things this way will already have the data prepared for doing a little bit of computer science predicting the future expenses later on.